mghobakhlou/FPSDN/README.md

 ## Experiment Results

+## Input format

+The input to this tool can include a `.pcapng` log file captured via Wireshark.
+This file format is used to store network packet data and is essential for extracting topology and DyNetKAT rules.
 ## output

 This tool extracts network topology and DyNetKAT specifications from log files located in the [/FPSDN/output](/FPSDN/output).